-Tax-Option (S) Corporations: Prorate the credit on line 5 among the shareholders based on their ownership interests.
+Tax-Option (S) Corporations: Prorate the credit on line 7 among the shareholders based on their ownership interests.
 Show the credit for each shareholder on Schedule 5K-1.

-Partnerships and LLCs Treated as Partnerships: You may prorate the credit on line 5 among the partners or members based on their ownership interests or you may allocate the credit among the partners or members as provided in a written agreement.
+Partnership and LLCs Treated as Partnerships: Prorate the credit line 7 among the partners or members based on their ownership interest or you may allocate the credit among the partners or members as provided in a written agreement.
 Show the credit for each partner or member on Schedule 3K-1.